The Top 5 Lightweight CRMs for LinkedIn (That Won't Overwhelm You)

 How do I choose the best lightweight CRM for my needs?

 To choose the best lightweight CRM, first define your primary goal (e.g., social selling, pipeline management), consider the volume of leads you handle, and assess what automation features you truly need.
-Always take advantage of free trials to test the CRM with your actual workflow before committing.
+Always take advantage of free plans or trials to test the CRM with your actual workflow before committing.

 Can I manage LinkedIn leads for free?